Kansas Trucking Schools

 As you evaluate different school choices, you may want to look at how each school prepares you for certification and licensure.
 If you are studying diesel technology, you may want to choose a program that gets you ready for ASE Certification.
 For example, Salina Tech has a diesel technology program that is designed to give you the skills you need for ASE Certification.
 All instructors are Master ASE Certified, and the program itself is ASE Certified.

 If you are studying truck driving, make sure that the program you choose is appropriate for the type of license you are pursuing.
 Most programs educate you at a Class A licensure level.
 Johnson County Community College offers 160 hours of training over five weeks to prepare you for a Class A exam.
-Fort Scott Community College is another Kansas school that gets students ready for a Class A exam.

 Life as a Trucker in Kansas

 What kind of salary can you earn as a diesel mechanic or trucker?